raspberrypi/documentation/remote-access/vnc/README.md

 To turn this feature on:

-- On your Raspberry Pi, open the VNC Server dialog.
+- On your Raspberry Pi, open the VNC Server dialog with the blue icon in the top right.

 - Navigate to **Menu > Options > Troubleshooting** and select **Enable experimental direct capture mode**.